Queens St. Vincent assistance programs.

 Many of the shelters and transitional housing programs in the borough are sponsored by the City and DHS as well as the federal government Department of Housing and Urban Development.
 These centers are expensive to run, So St. Vincent has referrals to them and partners with other organizations.

 Providing food and tackling hunger is a focus.
 During the workweek, free, healthy lunches are available from a number of churches and soup kitchens.
 Sandwiches and drinks are provided to anyone in need of a meal.
-A variety of organizations based in the metropolitan New York area offer these lunches and meal services, and they also operate food banks for needy families.
+A variety of food pantry organizations based in the metropolitan New York area offer these lunches and meal services, and they also operate food banks for needy families.
+Locate a list of Queens NY free food pantries.

 Anyone seeking help from St. Vincent of Queens New York must satisfy guidelines pertaining to income and other factors.
 Donations and additional resources, such as the Emergency Food and Shelter Program (EFSP), comprise the funds used for any type of utility-bill assistance or other program.